yassine-hamoudi/labri/_pages/positions.md

 ### Research Engineer

 We are recruiting a research engineer ("ingénieur de recherche") to contribute to research activities in the field of hybrid high-performance – quantum computing as part of the "Maisons du Quantique" project.
-The position is available for a maximum duration of three years, with a start date no later than mid-2025.
+The position is available for a maximum duration of three years.

 <details markdown=block>
   <summary>